 A lot can go wrong when you haven’t adequately prepared your reference list.
 Miscommunication, weak references, and forgetting to say thank you to the referral are among them.
-Monster has a detailed list of 8 fatal mistakes you can make with recommendations, but for now, I will go over the most important.
+Monster has a detailed list of 8 fatal mistakes you can make with recommendations, but I will go over the most important for now.

 Not “Googling” Your References Beforehand